Aleksey2892/XEPPT/README.md

 ## Functionality

-This is just a template but header tabs are functional by React Router, they work with React Router, and open another pages.
+This is just a template but header tabs are functional, they work with React Router, and open another pages.
 Tabs in Transaction section works either, and open content in inner block.

 <hr>